a house with a deck

 8 Things That Every Homeowner With Hardboard Siding Should Do

-Homeowners with hardboard siding on their homes MUST preform the following care and maintenance in order to prevent and slow-down future damage to the home.
+Homeowners with hardboard siding MUST perform the following care and maintenance to prevent and slow future damage to their homes.

 1. Watch for any major flaws

-Be on the lookout for any cracked paint, missing sealant, holes, loose nails and other such problems in your hardboard siding that could lead to moisture infiltration.
-Even slight discoloration can be an indication of water absorbtion.
+Look out for cracked paint, missing sealant, holes, loose nails, and other issues in your hardboard siding that could lead to moisture infiltration.
+Even slight discoloration can indicate water absorption.

 2. Slope the ground away from hardboard siding

-Make sure that the ground slopes away from the foundation.
-If this is not the case, you will have problems with rot, mold and mildew.
+Ensure that the ground slopes away from the foundation.
+If it does not, you will have problems with rot, mold, and mildew.

 3. Keep nature away from hardboard siding

-Hardboard siding must be installed at a distance of at least 6 inches from the ground, grass, mulch, and plants.
+Hardboard siding must be installed at least 6 inches from the ground, grass, mulch, and plants.
 Do not allow vines or creepers to twine around your hardboard siding.

 4. Direct water drainage away from hardboard siding